Naderschah/KID_scripts/Data_Collection_Processing/README.md

 TODO:
+- Where are the ZWO SDK docs, I can not find them anywhere -- only option is looking at C source code
 - Figure out how whitebalance works in raw files : /main/imgsettings/whitebalance
 - Figure out how installation of raspberry can be done prior to inserting the sd card